Quick Look

 Occasional photophobia is usually not a cause for concern.
 However, there are instances in which you should seek medical attention.

-You should speak to your doctor if you experience a sudden and otherwise unexplained sensitivity to light.
+You should speak to your doctor if you experience a sudden and unexplained light sensitivity.
+In some cases, people with neurological disorders requiring medical attention experience light sensitivity.

 Severe complications from photophobia are rare, but it does interfere with everyday life.